hammingweight/spring_on_oci/README.md

 ## Getting up and running quickly
 The subfolders in this repo have READMEs describing what the code in the folder does and how to execute it.
 If, however, you're impatient there's a script that provisions infrastructure and then builds and deploys the service.
 Before running the script though, you need to have satisfied the prerequisites.
-Assuming that you've signed up with OCI and downloaded the CLI, the first step is to configure your OCI redentials.
+Assuming that you've signed up with OCI and downloaded the CLI, the first step is to configure your OCI credentials.

 ### Configure the OCI CLI
 For this step, you'll need to supply